 “High energy costs for natural gas, oil, and electricity are going to hurt.
 Particularly for low-income and Black, Hispanic, and Native American households, which pay a much larger share of their income on energy bills.

 “Poorly insulated homes and inefficient equipment leave many families paying for a lot of heat that goes to waste.
 Energy price increases cause utility bills to spike the most in inefficient houses and buildings.

 “Most families can’t be expected to address these problems by themselves.
-Many utilities, states, and cities have programs to help homeowners and rental property owners make efficiency upgrades—and the recent federal climate law is set to deliver a big boost with rebates and tax credits.
+Many utilities, states, and also cities have programs.
+Especially to help homeowners and rental property owners make efficiency upgrades.
+Moreover and the recent federal climate law is set to deliver a big boost.
+For that’s with rebates and tax credits.
 But we need an even broader effort.
 States and cities can create and expand programs that help homeowners, and rental housing owners make energy upgrades to reduce energy waste and cut utility bills.
 Most immediately, they can use pandemic relief funds to weatherize more homes of low-income households.”